Adaptive Autoguidance for Item-Side Fairness in Diffusion Recommender Systems: Results and Analysis

 \inlinehead{The three guidance signals are complementary.} Each signal contributes differently: removing $d_t^{(3)}$ causes the largest trade-off degradation, removing $d_t^{(1)}$ leads to the sharpest accuracy drop, and removing $d_t^{(2)}$ improves fairness but at a high accuracy cost.
 These results demonstrate that effective guidance requires combining multiple complementary perspectives.

+\inlinehead{Popularity regularization term alone is insufficient.} The \textit{w/o AG} variant achieves the highest accuracy but exhibits substantial degradation in fairness, especially for APLT, indicating that the combination of adaptive guidance and guided sampling plays an important role in improving item-side fairness.

-\inlinehead{Popularity-aware training enhances fairness.} The \textit \textit{w/o $\mathcal{L}_{\mathrm{pop}}$} variant removes popularity regularization.
-Although fairness decreases and accuracy improves, the model still achieves a competitive trade-off relative to DiffRec.
+\inlinehead{Popularity-aware training improves the fairness--accuracy trade-off.} Although fairness decreases and accuracy improves for the \textit{w/o $\mathcal{L}_{\mathrm{pop}}$} variant, the model still achieves a competitive trade-off relative to DiffRec.
 This result highlights that adaptive autoguidance alone contributes to fairness improvement.
-Removing Tail Bonus increases fairness but reduces accuracy, suggesting that popularity-aware features contribute to a favorable trade-off, even when not directly improving fairness metrics.
+In contrast, \textit{w/o Tail Bonus} improves fairness at the expense of accuracy, indicating that Tail Bonus primarily contributes to balancing fairness and recommendation quality, even if it does not always optimize fairness metrics on its own.